SASU vs EURL: Which Structure Should You Choose in 2026?

 The EURL remains often very relevant if you want:

-Profile 1: consultant or freelancer who wants to build
+Profile 1: consultant or freelancer planning for growth#

 If you plan to pay yourself regular remuneration, secure your social protection and retain the possibility of bringing in a partner later, the SASU is often the most consistent.
 It adapts well to consulting, intellectual delivery and progressive growth activities.